P2-718na/gameboy-emulator/TESTING.md

 Test ROMs are special Game Boy ROMs designed specifically to test the accuracy of emulators.
 Unlike regular games, these ROMs contain test programs that verify specific hardware behaviors and features.
 They are essential tools in emulator development because they provide a standardized way to test hardware accuracy.
-Most test ROMS are developed by the community, and they can be more or less _strict_ in checking correct behavior.
+Most test ROMs are developed by the community, and they can be more or less _strict_ in checking correct behavior.
 They are a very useful tool to check aspects of the hardware in which multiple components are involved simultaneously (for example, the PPU).